 With its latest feature, Feedly is going after Google.
 The company has introduced Power Search, an improvement to its searching mechanism that's reserved for pro accounts.
 It lets you search for content around the web that isn't saved in your feed without having to fire up a separate tab.

 Power search can pull up articles, podcasts, and videos alike.
 It displays the articles within the usual interface, effectively letting you read stories from outside your list of subscriptions as though you were already following them.
-And of course, it's easy to add any sites you find to your list.
-It ends up feeling like a natural extension of the service.
 Read More

 Ever since the death of Google Reader (RIP, old friend), I've been using Feedly for all of my RSS/news aggregation needs.
 It started off as a viable alternative to Reader, and did an excellent job of mending the pieces of my broken heart during that transitional phase in my life.
 Honestly, Feedly was there for me when I needed it most.
 Thanks for being a great friend, Feedly.

 Since then, I've watched Feedly grow into something more powerful than Reader ever was.
 Read More

 Feedly has really thrived in the wake of Google Reader's demise, but its developers haven't exactly made the app the best that it could be.
 For far too long now, the settings menu has held onto the Gingerbread era, even while the rest of the experience gradually modernized.
 With Feedly version 25, the team has finally put this issue to bed.
 Now when you start tinkering around with the various options, it will actually look like you're using something designed in 2014.
 Read More